Mozeel-V/options-pricing-engine/README.md

 - Expiry date format must be YYYY-MM-DD.

-- Supports only European options currently.
+- Supports both European and American options.

-- The project can be extended with Greeks calculation, American options, and more.
+- The project can be extended with Greeks calculation and visualizations, and more.

 ---